Day Hikes around Beagle Gap || Shenandoah National Park

 Summit of Little Calf Mountain. |

-At the summit of Little Calf Mountain, there is another meadow and this too is a great place for lunch and a view back to Bear Den Mountain.
-From Little Calf Mountain, I wanted to make our way to Calf Mountain Shelter because I knew there was a spring there, and I wanted to use my Sawyer Mini filter to be able to get some mountain spring water.
-Always filter water from any water source in the park.
+At the summit of Little Calf Mountain, we were greeted by another beautiful meadow — the perfect spot for a lunch break with a stunning view back toward Bear Den Mountain.
+Afterward, I planned to head to Calf Mountain Shelter, knowing there was a spring there.
+I was eager to use my Sawyer Mini filter to collect some fresh mountain spring water.
+It's always important to filter water from any source in the park to ensure it's safe to drink.

 ![]() |